 There's More Room at the Library

 The Library underwent extensive remodeling and expansion several years ago.
+Many changes were made during 2014.
 If you haven't used the library lately, you'll find it vastly changed and improved.
 December is traditionally a slow month at the Library.
 This means that access to photocopiers, computers, film printers and digitizers is easier than ever.
 The copy centers on each floor have been opened up, allowing more room and easier access.

 The Family History Library is open from 8:00 am to 9:00 pm (5:00 pm on Mondays & Saturdays) everyday except Sunday.